 Background: Head and neck cancers (HNC) are aggressive tumours.
-Overexpression of p16 in HNC correlates with Human Papilloma Virus (HPV) associated HNC that carry a better prognosis than HPV-negative tumours.
+Overexpression of p16 in HNC correlates with human papilloma virus (HPV)-associated HNC that carry a better prognosis than HPV-negative tumours.
 Angiogenesis is an important factor in tumour progression.
 Our aim was to dissect the impact of p16 expression on angiogenesis factors in HNC.

-Methods: 18 newly diagnosed HNC patients and controls were analysed.
-Eleven proand anti-angiogenesis factors were quantified by multiplex ELISA in HNC patients and controls.
-Angiogenesis factors were analysed in tumour tissue by immunohistochemistry.
+Methods: Eighteen newly diagnosed HNC patients and controls were analysed.
+Eleven pro- and anti-angiogenesis factors were quantified using multiplex ELISA in HNC patients and controls.
+Angiogenesis factors were analysed in tumour tissue using immunohistochemistry.

-Results: Circulating levels of endostatin (anti-angiogenesis factor) were higher in the HNC group compared to healthy donors.
-Interestingly, the pro-angiogenesis factors angiopoietin-1 and vascular endothelial growth factor (VEGF) were significantly higher in patients with p16-negative compared to p16-positive HNC.
+Results: Circulating levels of endostatin (anti-angiogenesis factor) were higher in the HNC group compared with healthy donors.
+Interestingly, the pro-angiogenesis factors angiopoietin-1 and vascular endothelial growth factor (VEGF) were significantly higher in patients with p16-negative compared with p16-positive HNC.
 Moreover, the major source of VEGF in p16-positive HNC tissue was tumour stromal cells.
 In contrast, both tumour cells and stromal cells expressed VEGF in p16-negative tissue.

 Conclusions: We show that p16-negative tumours associate with increased circulating levels of pro-angiogenic VEGF and angiopoietin-1.
 Tissue expression of VEGF differs between p16-positive and p16-negative tumours.
 These findings may explain differences in the biological behaviour of p16-positive and p16-negative HNC.
-Better understanding of mechanisms by which p16 status influences tumour angiogenesis may guide development of targeted therapies.
+Better understanding of mechanisms by which the p16 status influences tumour angiogenesis may guide the development of targeted therapies.